mr365/Angular.js-web-application/README.md

-# Angular.Js Web Application
-Angular.js Applications using FireBase.
+# An Angular.js Web application (designed for study purpose only)

 ## Instructions
 1. Make sure you have [node.js](http://nodejs.org/) and [git](http://git-scm.com/) installed on your machine.